WesUnwin/three-game-engine/README.md

 ```
 {
   "gameObjects": [
-    // you can define individual, unique GameObjects like this:
+    // You can define individual, unique GameObjects like this:
     {
       "name": "ground",
       "models": [